ziuziakowska/linux/Documentation/arch/arm64/morello.rst

 Limitations
 ===========

-* **No capability-based restriction is enforced at the kernel-user interface.** This means in particular that:
+* In the **standard AArch64 ABI** with Morello extensions (also known as "hybrid"), the kernel-user interface is generally unrestricted w.r.t. capabilities.
+In particular:

   - Accesses by the kernel to user memory (uaccess) are not checked against the user's active DDC, allowing syscalls such as ``read()`` or ``write()`` to access memory that the user thread may not otherwise be able to access through the capabilities it has access to.
-This limitation is to be investigated as part of the support for the pure-capability ABI.
-  - Syscalls in the ``mmap()`` family allow to modify the entire address space without restriction.
   - A user context running in Restricted is able to register arbitrary signal handlers, which are always invoked in Executive.
 As a result, a Restricted context can easily cause arbitrary code to be run in Executive.
-  - Any user context (whether running in Executive or Restricted) is able to access the entire address space of the process through the ptrace interface (by forking a child process for that purpose).

 * No particular support for the DDCBO and PCCBO bits of CCTLR_EL0 is provided.
 If either of these bits is set in CCTLR_EL0 and the base of